Lillie Langtry

+Life

-Born in 1853 and known as Lillie from childhood, she was the daughter of the Very Reverend William Corbet Le Breton and his wife, a recognised beauty, Emilie Davis (née Martin).
+Born in 1853 and known as Lillie from childhood, she was the daughter of the Very Reverend William Corbet Le Breton and his wife, Emilie Davis (née Martin), a recognised beauty.
 Lillie's parents had eloped to Gretna Green in Scotland, and, in 1842, married at St Luke's Church, Chelsea, London.
-The couple lived in Southwark, London before William was offered the post of Rector and Dean of Jersey.
-Emilie Charlotte (Lillie) was subsequently born at the Old Rectory, St Saviour, on Jersey.
+The couple lived in Southwark, London, before William was offered the post of rector and Dean of Jersey.
+Emilie Charlotte (Lillie) was born at the Old Rectory, St Saviour, on Jersey.
 She was baptised in St Saviour on 9 November 1853.

 Lillie was the sixth of seven children and the only girl.
 Her brothers were Francis Corbet Le Breton (1843–1872), William Inglis Le Breton (1846–1924), Trevor Alexander Le Breton (1847–1870), Maurice Vavasour Le Breton (1849–1881), Clement Martin Le Breton (10 January 1851 – 1 July 1927), and Reginald Le Breton (1855–1876).
 Purportedly, one of their ancestors was Richard le Breton, allegedly one of the assassins in 1170 of Thomas Becket.

+In an 1882-interview Lillie said: 'Yes, I was born and educated in Jersey, but it is not correct for you to say that I spent my bread-and-butter days there.
+I never had any bread-and-butter days.
+As the only sister of six stout brothers I shared their outdoor sports in a most boyish fashion.
+It would be more accurate to describe my girlhood as my " tomboy days," I think.'

 Lillie's French governess was reputed to have been unable to manage her, so Lillie was educated by her brothers' tutor.
 This education was of a wider and more solid nature than that typically given to girls at that time.
-Although their father held the respectable position of Dean of Jersey, he nevertheless earned an unsavoury reputation as a philanderer, fathering illegitimate children by various of his parishioners.
+Although their father held the respectable position of Dean of Jersey, he earned an unsavoury reputation as a philanderer, and fathered illegitimate (or natural) children by various of his parishioners.
 When his wife Emilie finally left him in 1880, he left Jersey.

-From Jersey to London
+Life in London

-On 9 March 1874, 20-year-old Lillie married 26-year-old Irish landowner Edward Langtry, a widower, who had previously been married to Jane Frances Price.
-She had been the sister of Elizabeth Ann Price, who had married Lillie's brother William.
-Lillie and Edward held their wedding reception at The Royal Yacht Hotel in St. Helier, Jersey.
-Langtry was wealthy enough to own a large sailing yacht called Red Gauntlet, and Lillie insisted that he take her away from the Channel Islands.
-In 1876 they rented an apartment in Eaton Place, Belgravia, London, and early in 1878 they moved to 17 Norfolk Street off Park Lane to accommodate the growing demands of Lillie's society visitors.
+On 9 March 1874, 20-year-old Lillie married 26-year-old Edward Langtry (1847–1897), a landowner from Ulster in the north of Ireland.
+'Ned' Langtry was the widower of Jane Frances Price, whose sister, Elizabeth Ann Price, was the wife of Lillie's brother William.
+Lillie and Edward held their wedding reception at The Royal Yacht Hotel in St Helier, Jersey.
+Ned Langtry owned a large sailing yacht called Red Gauntlet, and Lillie insisted that he take her away from the Channel Islands.
+In 1876 they rented an apartment in Eaton Place, Belgravia, London.

-In an interview published in several newspapers (including the Brisbane Herald) in 1882, Lillie Langtry said: